manugcr/sudoku-solver/README.md

 # sudoku-solver
-Solve a sudoku puzzle with recursion.
+Solve a sudoku puzzle with recursion and multiple solutions.